 Working closely with programmes teams, Haidee-Laure’s role included guiding new project development, supporting IRC Bangladesh’s office partnership strategy and the implementation of the monitoring, evaluation and learning (MEAL) strategy, as well as preparing bi-weekly situation reports and updates to highlight the evolution of the crisis to a wider audience.

-Abbey Solutions will be returning to Bangladesh to develop projects that will reduce the number of young women and girls trafficked into the sex industry through vocational training projects aimed at both men and women.
+Abbey Solutions will be working in Bangladesh in 2021 to develop projects that reduce the number of young women and girls trafficked into the sex industry from the camp, through vocational training projects in association with Asian Foundations.

 For further information about Haidee please visit here